cassianoheitor1993/Subtitler-VideoPlayer-App/docs/features/TRANSLATION_FILE_BASED.md

 ### 4. Load Translated Subtitles
 After translation, click "Yes" to instantly switch to translated version, or manually load later via File → Load Subtitle.

+### 5. Background-Friendly Experience
+- **Status Footer Integration**: Progress, cancel, and reopen controls surface in the status bar while translations run.
+- **Safe Close Handling**: Attempting to close the dialog mid-translation prompts you to cancel; the window hides and waits for a clean shutdown before exiting.
+- **Partial Saves**: If you cancel after partial work, the dialog offers to keep the translated portion and the footer message reflects the outcome.

 ---

 ## 🔧 Technical Implementation